-If you’re looking for an Arkansas dog bite lawyer after suffering an injury in an animal attack, please call The Law Offices of Alan LeVar today at (888) 220-7068 for a free consultation
+If you’re looking for a Little Rock dog bite lawyer or after suffering an injury in an animal attack or have queries regarding dog bite laws, please call The Law Offices of Alan LeVar today at (888) 220-7068 for a free consultation

-Why Talk to an Arkansas Dog Bite Lawyer?
+Why Talk to a Little Rock Dog Bite Lawyer?

 You might be reluctant to speak with an attorney following your dog bite.
 Many people are.
 Quite a few clients are afraid of looking silly or litigious; there’s an unfortunate stigma around filing a dog bite claim.
 You might be inclined to shrug off the attack and move on, or maybe to try and work something out with the dog’s owner.

 These are mistakes, however understandable.
-Even if you don’t think you have a claim you should still speak with our Arkansas dog bite lawyer about your case.
+Even if you don’t think you have a dog bite injury claim you should still speak with our Arkansas dog bite lawyer about your case.

 Why?
 We can help you in a number of ways.
 These include: